 Hip Replacement Surgery

 Hip replacement (total hip arthroplasty) is surgery to replace a worn out or damaged hip joint.
-The surgeon replaces the old joint with an artificial join (prosthesis).
+The surgeon replaces the old joint with an artificial joint (prosthesis).
 Usually the surgery is performed because of damage to the hip joint from arthritis or injury.

 The goal of hip replacement surgery is to replace the parts of the hip joint that have been damaged.
 The surgery also helps relieve hip pain that can't be controlled by other treatments.

 Once you and your surgeon have jointly made the decision to go ahead with the surgery, there are several important things to remember: